peterdsharpe/NeuralFoil/README.md

 #### Training Data

-To be written, but in the meantime [see here](https://github.com/peterdsharpe/NeuralFoil/tree/master/training_data).
+To be written, but in the meantime [see here](https://github.com/peterdsharpe/NeuralFoil/tree/master/training) for details on the synthetic data generation and training processes.
 Training data is not (yet) uploaded to GitHub, but will be soon - need to figure out Git LFS, as it's many gigabytes.
 Contact me if you need it sooner.

 ## FAQs